A hub of assessment resources for families and professionals as a guide through the assessment process.

 Ideas for implementing AT to improve access to life tasks (learning, independent living, and work) as well as considerations for systems planning for AT implementation.

-Information and resources about AT tool selection, lending libraries for device trials and purchasing, and funding options.
+Access information and resources about AT tool selection, lending libraries for device trials and purchasing, and funding options.

 Professional learning communities and online book studies for collaborative learning.